wunderio/silta/docs/separating_prod_and_testing_environments.md

 ```

 * Need to provide two sections, one for `master` and other for non-`master` brances.
 This is specified in `filter` section.
-* Need to specify separate `Dockerfiles` for each configuration.
+* Need to specify separate `Dockerfile`s for each configuration.
 This is specified in `image_build_steps: -silta/build-docker-image:`.
 Notice that `path` and `identifier` need to be defined.
 * Need to have separate `silta_config`.
 If many files are provided, that latter one just overrides specific values.
-* Be aware of YML Anchors/References/Extend syntax: https://blog.daemonl.com/2016/02/yaml.html
+* Be aware of YAML Anchors/References/Extend syntax: https://blog.daemonl.com/2016/02/yaml.html

 ### `silta/prod.yml` and `silta/test.yml`